njfrost/skyview/README.md

 # skyview
 We would like to build command line interfaces and node packages for downloading satellite imagery.
-We will start with the [EPIC DSCOVR API](https://epic.gsfc.nasa.gov/about/api) and eventually add a GOES-16 interface when its API becomes available.
+We will start with the
+[EPIC DSCOVR API](https://epic.gsfc.nasa.gov/about/api) and eventually add a GOES-16 interface when its API becomes available.

 ### Current implementation:

+First run `npm install`.

 Run `node js/skyview.js` with optional flags to download images from DSCOVR satellite.
 Default will download the latest natural image to your current working directory.
 Options:

 * color (natural || enhanced)
 * format (png || jpg || thumbs)